Ridgewell

 Ridgewell is a village and civil parish in the Braintree district of Essex, England, about six miles from Haverhill on the main road between Haverhill and Braintree.

-Its population was 503 in 216 households in the 2001 census, with mean age 41.35 years, the population increasing to 509 at the 2011 Census.
+At the 2021 census the parish had a population of 573.

 It was mentioned in the Domesday Book.

-Ridgewell has a village shop, primary school and two pubs: the White Horse and the King's Head.
+Ridgewell has a village shop, primary school and one pub, named 'The White Horse'.
 St Laurence's Church dates from the 14th century and is a grade I listed building.